openwisp/openwisp-utils/README.rst

 ``register_menu_groups``
 ^^^^^^^^^^^^^^^^^^^^^^^^
-It allows to register different menu items or group at different positions in the ``Main navigation menu``
+It allows to register different menu items or groups at different positions in the ``Main navigation menu``

 Code example: